-The digital section of the ADF4360-4 includes a 24-bit input shift register, a 14-bit R counter, and an 18-bit N counter, comprised of a 5-bit A counter and a 13-bit B counter.
+The digital section of the ADF4360-6 includes a 24-bit input shift register, a 14-bit R counter, and an 18-bit N counter comprised of a 5-bit A counter and a 13-bit B counter.
 Data is clocked into the 24-bit shift register on each rising edge of CLK.
 The data is clocked in MSB first.
 Data is transferred from the shift register to one of four latches on the rising edge of LE.
 The destination latch is determined by the state of the two control bits (C2, C1) in the shift register.
-The two LSBs are DB1 and DB0, as shown in Figure 2.
+These are the two LSBs-DB1, DB0-as shown in Figure 2.